 Step 1: Develop an Acquisition Plan

-The Acquisition Plan includes strategies for planning, execution, and management of the acquisition.
-This plan outlines the specific actions necessary to execute the approved acquisition strategy.
+The Acquisition Plan includes strategies for planning, execution, and management of the project.
+The plan outlines the specific actions necessary to execute the approved acquisition strategy.
 The team works with the contracting officer to develop the Acquisition Plan, including the project milestones.

 Step 2: Complete Required Solicitation Documents

-If using appropriations, funding must be available by this stage.
+If your project will be funded through appropriations, funding must be available by this stage.
 In some cases, a request for proposal (RFP) will be required.
 In very limited cases a sole source contract may be approved.
 The RFP typically follows the federal government's uniform contract format, which is as follows:

 Part II - Contract Clauses